programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 It takes the stdout from the first command and runs the Geoparser with the following options (`-t`, `-g` and `-o`):

   * `-t` specifies the format of your input.
-We recommend using text input (`plain`) for geoparsing.
+Text input (`plain`) is recommended for geo-parsing.

   * `-g` specifies the gazetteer that should be queried.
 In the above example, the gazetteer selected is [GeoNames](http://www.geonames.org/) (`geonames`), a large global gazetteer.
 You can also specify other gazetteers, for example the DEEP gazetteer of historical placenames in England (`deep`) or the Pleiades+ gazetteer of ancient places (`plplus`).
 For more information on the types of gazetteers offered as part of the distribution see the Geoparser documentation [here](http://groups.inf.ed.ac.uk/geoparser/documentation/v1.1/html/gaz.html).

   * `-o` specifies two pieces of information, the output directory (`../out`) which is located within the `geoparser-v1.1` directory and a prefix for the output file name (in this case `172172`, the same prefix as that of the input file name).
 Once the command is run and the Geoparser is finished, the result files appear in the output directory (`../out`) starting with the specified prefix.

 When running the Geoparser, the specified text file is going through a series of processing steps which are combined into one pipeline.
 It is first [tokenised](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization_), [part-of-speech-tagged](https://en.wikipedia.org/wiki/Part-of-speech_tagging) and [lemmatised](https://en.wikipedia.org/wiki/Lemmatisation).
 After these initial steps, [named entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) is performed to identify location and person names as well as dates.
-We have found that identifying location and person names in parallel helps to distinguish some ambiguous cases (like the string "Lewis" which could refer to a first name or the Scottish island) and where their context helps to distinguish between them.
+It was  found that identifying location and person names in parallel helps to distinguish some ambiguous cases (like the string "Lewis" which could refer to a first name or the Scottish island) and where their context helps to distinguish between them.
 The extracted locations are then resolved to latitude/longitude coordinate pairs.
 The text is then further processed by identifying syntactic phrases (chunking) and temporal relations.
 The latter two steps are not very relevant to this lesson and will therefore not be explained in detail.
 Finally, visualisations are created to be able to inspect the file and the Geoparser output using a map interface in a browser.
-For more information on each of the sub-components of the Geoparser, see our documentation [here](http://groups.inf.ed.ac.uk/geoparser/documentation/v1.1/html/pipeline.html).
+For more information on each of the sub-components of the Geoparser, see the documentation [here](http://groups.inf.ed.ac.uk/geoparser/documentation/v1.1/html/pipeline.html).

 To see the output files, go to the `out` directory: